SiFli SDK RF Test Guide

 rx_indicate is replaced by the SDK with hci_trans_uart_rx_ind

-the UART carries a text / proprietary protocol
+The UART carries a text / proprietary protocol

-the UART carries an HCI H4 binary stream
+The UART carries an HCI H4 binary stream

 • Standard BLE DTM: HCI_LE_Transmitter_Test (0x08/0x001E), HCI_LE_Receiver_Test v2 (0x08/0x0033), HCI_LE_Test_End (0x08/0x001F)

-• Generic HCI: HCI_Reset (0x03/0x0003), HCI_Read_BD_Addr (0x04/0x0009), etc.
+• General HCI: HCI_Reset (0x03/0x0003), HCI_Read_BD_Addr (0x04/0x0009), etc.

 • Observe HCI events on this UART: each command should return a Command Complete event (type 0x04, event code 0x0E)

-Send (host -> controller):
+Send (host → controller):

 | type | opcode_lo | opcode_hi | param_len | params... |